-Please view the Calendar for schedules of the committee meetings.
-All CapitolRiver Council Committee Meetings are open to the public, so if you see a topic that interests you, please join us!
+The following CapitolRiver Council committee meetings are open to the public, so if you see a topic that interests you, please join us!

 Committee reviews downtown development projects to ensure benefit, sensitivity and compatibility with our downtown community and vitality.
 The Development Review Committee will monitor parking issues as they relate to development activities.

 Committee strives to improve all things Skyway and review applications for variance to the skyway hours.
-Committee has 7 voting members, but all are welcome to participate in the discussions.
+Committee has up to 12 voting members, but all are welcome to participate in the discussions.

 The vision statement from the Saint Paul Downtown Development Strategy developed in 2003 (7.0 Public Realm, Parks and Recreation) is helpful in describing our guiding purpose as a committee: “Downtown will have an enhanced public realm, parks and recreation system that is easily accessible, attractive and well maintained and that celebrates downtown’s history, physical setting and proximity to the Mississippi River. … A healthy urban ecology will contribute to downtown’s sense of place and improve its quality of life.”